mericozcann/mericozcann/README.md

 - Statistics student and **Junior Data Analyst** focused on **Quantitative Risk, Fraud Analytics, and AI-driven optimization**.
 - Experienced in transforming **statistical theory, machine learning, and optimization models** into real-world decision-support systems.
 - Strong interest in **financial markets, logistics risk, systemic stress modeling, and explainable AI**.
+- **Currently a 3rd-year Statistics undergraduate, actively seeking internship and junior-level opportunities in data and risk analytics.**

 ---